moniab/DataMining1Project/README.md

 - pattern mining;

 Some of the tasks have been implemented in several ways to find out the best result.
-More details about what has been done and why are given in the report of the project in the pdf file.
+More details about what has been done and why are given in the report of the project in the "ProgettoDM1.pdf" file.